the study of geographic phenomena by visiting places and observing how people interact with and thereby change those places

 The declining degree of acceptance of an idea or innovation with increasing time and distance from its point of origin or source.

 The spread of an innovation or an idea through a population in an area in such a way that the number of those influenced grows continuously larger, resulting in an expanding area of dissemination.

-Ways of seeing the world spatially that are used by geographers in answering research questions.
+ways of seeing the world spatically that are used by geographers in answering research questions